redis-developer/redis-springboot-resources/artificial-intelligence/semantic-caching-with-spring-ai/README.md

             metrics = RagMetrics(
                 embeddingTimeMs = 0,
                 searchTimeMs = 0,
-                llmTimeMs = 0
+                llmTimeMs = 0,
+                cachingTimeMs = cachingTimeMs
             )
         )
     }

-    // Regular RAG process if no cache hit
+    // Standard RAG process if no cache hit
     // ...

-    semanticCachingService.storeInCache(message, response.result.output.text.toString())
+    // Store the response in the cache for future use semanticCachingService.storeInCache(message, response.result.output.text.toString())

     return RagResult(